Skip to main content

 Specify:

-• <eth_name_1> — the name of the first network interface you received in step 3;
+• <eth_name_1> - the name of the first network interface you obtained in step 3;

-• <ip_address_1> — The IP address of the first port on the network card.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring network interfaces → column Port IP address;
+• <ip_address_1> - IP address of the first port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring network interfaces → column Port IP address;

-• <mask_1> — The destination subnet mask for the first port on the network card.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;
+• <mask_1> - destination subnet mask for the first port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;

-• <next_hop_1> — gateway for the first port on the network card.
-You can see it in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring network interfaces → column Next hop (gateway);
+• <next_hop_1> - gateway for the first port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring network interfaces → column Next hop (gateway);

-• <eth_name_2> — the name of the second network interface you received in step 3;
+• <eth_name_2> - the name of the second network interface you obtained in step 3;

-• <ip_address_2> — The IP address of the second port on the network card.
-You can view it in control panel: from the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring network interfaces → column Port IP address;
+• <ip_address_2> - IP address of the second port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring network interfaces → column Port IP address;

-• <mask_2> — The destination subnet mask for the second port on the network card.
-You can look it up in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;
+• <mask_2> - destination subnet mask for the second port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Static routes for connecting to iSCSI targets → column Destination Subnet;

-• <next_hop_2> — gateway for the second port on the network card.
-You can look it up in the control panel: in the top menu, click ProductsDedicated Servers → section Network Disks and Storage → tab Network Disks → disk page → block Configuring network interfaces → column Next hop (gateway).
+• <next_hop_2> - gateway for the second port on the network card.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring network interfaces → column Next hop (gateway).

-5. Write static routes to gain access to iSCSI targets:
+5. Configure static routes to access iSCSI targets:

 route add <destination_subnet_1> mask <mask_1> <next_hop_1> -p